 There are many reasons why you might want to sew patches on your clothes.
-The primary reason why many youngsters consider sewing patches on their clothes is – it is ultra-cool.
-At times you just have to – there is a hole in your clothing which is un-repairable – this patch is now your savior.
+Sometimes you just have to – there is a hole in your clothing that is unrepairable – the patch is now your savior.
 Keep it on top, and the hole as good as disappears.
+But, the primary reason many youngsters consider sewing patches on their clothes is that it is ultra-cool.
+They deliberately sew patches over non-existent holes.